 We are using the NEXTflex™ Small RNA-Seq kit for the generation of micro RNA and small RNA-seq libraries because it significantly reduces sequence-specific biases during library preparation by employing adapters with randomized ligation junctions.
 For most applications, the randomized bases should be trimmed before before mapping the reads.

 UMIs enable Sequence Read De-Duplification

 We offer the incorporation of in-line-UMIs when generating RNA-seq libraries.
 UMIs can be helpful for all NGS quantification applications.
 The usage of UMIs is recommended for two scenarios as explained in this FAQ: very low input samples and very deep sequencing of RNA-seq libraries (>50 million reads per sample).
-Our 3′-Tag-RNA-Seq protocol employs UMIs by default.
+Our 3′-Tag-RNA-Seq protocol as well as the low input protocol employ UMIs by default.
 For poly-A and ribodepletion RNA-seq applications please request UMIs in the submission.

 Strand-Specific RNA Libraries